dubrowgn/naia/readme.md

 ## To do (As of 2025-06-25)

 * Fully expose server configuration
-* Fix data packets drop race condition on connect
+* Fix server drops data packets race condition on connect
+* Add encryption